-9. Interagency working
+10. Interagency working

-It is the responsibility of the designated safeguarding lead to ensure that the school is represented at, and that a report is submitted to, any child protection conference called for children on the school roll or previously known to them.
+It is the responsibility of the designated safeguarding lead to ensure that the school is represented at, and that a report is submitted to, any statutory meeting called for children on the school roll or previously known to them.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
-The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions at the conference.
+The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions.

-If a child is subject to a Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
+If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
 If the school is part of the core group, the designated safeguarding lead will ensure the school is represented, provides appropriate information and contributes to the plan at these meetings.
 Any concerns about the Child Protection plan and / or the child's welfare will be discussed and recorded at the core group meeting, unless to do so would place the child at further risk of significant harm.
 In this case the designated safeguarding lead will inform the child's key worker immediately and then record that they have done so and the actions agreed.

-10. Allegations about members of the workforce
+11. Allegations about members of the workforce

 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are outlined in the Staff Behaviour policy / Code of Conduct.
-The school works in accordance with statutory guidance and the SET procedures (ESCB, 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information on this.
+The schools work in accordance with statutory guidance and the SET procedures (ESCB, 2019) in respect of allegations against an adult working with children (in a paid or voluntary capacity).

 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
-Any concerns about the conduct of a member of staff will be referred to the Headteacher (or the Deputy Headteacher in their absence).
-This role is distinct from the designated safeguarding lead as the named person should have sufficient status and authority in the school to manage employment procedures.
-Staffing matters are confidential and the school operates within statutory guidance around Data Protection.
+Any concerns about the conduct of a member of staff must be referred to the Headteacher (or the Deputy Headteacher in their absence), as they have responsibility for managing employment issues.
+Where the allegation concerns an agency member of staff, the Headteacher (or Deputy) will liaise with the agency, while following due process.

-Where the concern involves the headteacher, it should be reported direct to the Chair of Governors.
+Where the concern involves the Headteacher, it should be reported direct to the Chair of Governors.